-Pre-requisite; Individualized Education Program (IEP) and TBL Placement Page.
+Prerequisite; Individualized Education Program (IEP) and TBL Placement Page.
+Not offered in 2023-2024.
+Offered through co-taught classrooms.

 LIGHTHOUSE PROGRAM

 Program Goal: The Lighthouse Program is a substantially separate, therapeutic program at Hull High School.
 The Lighthouse Program services students who have not found success accessing the general curriculum through special education programs at Hull High School, including, but not limited to, the TIDES program.
 The goal of the Lighthouse Program is to meet each student's individual educational and emotional needs, and promote each student's ability to successfully transition to post-secondary school or career experiences in the least restrictive environment within the community.